- What We Do

 - U.S. Global Development Lab

 The Ebola epidemic in Liberia severely impacted the country’s health system, economy, and food security situation.
 Many households experienced new or increased food insecurity as Ebola-related fears and restrictions on movement and mass gatherings disrupted trade, increased food prices, and reduced household income and purchasing power.
 Although Liberia has been declared Ebola free, health organizations continue to monitor for flare-ups.

 The Ebola epidemic greatly impacted food insecurity in a country that was already coping with low food production and high levels of poverty and unemployment.
 However, significant improvements to food security are being made.
 According to the Famine Early Warning System (FEWS NET), as the economy continues to strengthen, food access is also improving, placing the country at a Minimal (IPC Phase 1) level of food insecurity through at least September 2016.

 Food Assistance Programs

-The Office of Food for Peace (FFP), in partnership with the UN World Food Program (WFP), ACDI/VOCA, Mercy Corps, Project Concern International (PCI) Save the Children and UNICEF, is providing much needed food assistance to individuals, households, and communities directly affected by the Ebola epidemic.
-This assistance, provided through a mix of in-kind assistance, local and regional procurement, cash transfers, and agricultural input vouchers, is boosting food access, household purchasing power and market recovery.
-In addition, FFP and WFP will continue to support Ivoirian refugees and host families in the eastern border areas with Cote d’Ivoire through direct food assistance and livelihoods support until their repatriation is resumed.
+The Office of Food for Peace (FFP), in partnership with the UN World Food Program (WFP), ACDI/VOCA, Mercy Corps, Project Concern International (PCI) Save the Children and UNICEF, is providing much needed food assistance to individuals, households, and communities affected by the Ebola epidemic.
+This assistance, comprised of a mix of in-kind U.S. food commodities, locally and regionally procured food, cash transfers, and agricultural input vouchers, is boosting food access, household purchasing power and market recovery.

 Food for Peace Contributions